 Y-12 Site Manager

-Gene Sievers serves as the site manager for the Y-12 National Security Complex in Oak Ridge, Tennessee, where he oversees daily operations to sustain a safe, secure and effective nuclear deterrent.
-Consolidated Nuclear Security, LLC is the management and operating contractor for the Pantex Plant in Amarillo, Texas, and Y-12.
+Gene Sievers is the site manager for the Y-12 National Security Complex in Oak Ridge, Tenn., where he oversees daily operations to sustain a safe, secure, and effective nuclear deterrent.

 Before being appointed site manager, he served as vice president of Mission Assurance for CNS.
-In this role, he was responsible for several organizations, including Enterprise Occupational Health, Operations Assurance, Pantex Environmental & Safety Programs, Quality, and Y-12 Environment, Safety & Health.
-As the nation responded to the COVID-19 pandemic, he led the multi‑faceted Mission Assurance organization to ensure the work environment at both sites was responding proactively to its employees, the public, and the environment.
+In this role, he was responsible for several organizations, including Enterprise Occupational Health, Operations Assurance, Pantex Environmental and Safety Programs, Quality, and Y-12 Environment, Safety, and Health.
+As the nation responded to the COVID-19 pandemic, he led the multi faceted Mission Assurance organization to ensure the work environment at both sites was responding proactively to its employees, the public, and the environment.

 In leading the Mission Assurance organization, he ensured that the quality of Pantex and Y‑12 production activities met requirements of federal program and design agency customers, which provides certifiable confidence in the nuclear stockpile.
-Other daily responsibilities included providing subject matter expertise for all readiness activities, nuclear and explosives safety, and coordinating with the Department of Energy Office of Enforcement Coordination.
+Other daily responsibilities included providing subject matter expertise for all readiness activities as well as nuclear and explosives safety, and coordinating with the Department of Energy Office of Enforcement Coordination.

-He holds a Bachelor of Science degree in mechanical engineering from West Virginia University and an Master of Business Administration from the Florida Institute of Technology.
+He holds a Bachelor of Science degree in mechanical engineering from West Virginia University and a Master of Business Administration from the Florida Institute of Technology.